singh-anushka/SheCents/README.md

-**Google analytics can be used to track the number of users and helpfull data charts** **Voice feature can be added in the answers to improve the interactiveness and accessibility** **Admin Dashboard can be made for performing CRUD operations of the questions and challenges with simple UI**
+**Google analytics can be used to track the number of users and helpfull data charts** **Voice feature can be added in the answers to improve the interactiveness and accessibility** **Admin Dashboard can be made for performing CRUD operations of the questions and challenges with simple UI** **AI Chatbot which answers the questions related to the finance** **Feedback section can be build which collects testimonilas from the customers**